lddubeau/saxes/README.md

 `name` field and an empty `attributes` set.
 Note that this is the same object that will later be emitted in the `opentag` event.

 `opentag` - An opening tag.
 Argument: object with `name` and `attributes`.
-In non-strict mode, tag names are uppercased, unless the `lowercase` option is set.
 If the `xmlns` option is set, then it will contain namespace binding information on the `ns` member, and will have a `local`, `prefix`, and `uri` member.

 `closetag` - A closing tag.
-In loose mode, tags are auto-closed if their parent closes.
-In strict mode, well-formedness is enforced.
 Note that self-closing tags will have `closeTag` emitted immediately after `openTag`.
 Argument: tag name.

 `attribute` - An attribute node.
 Argument: object with `name` and `value`.
-In non-strict mode, attribute names are uppercased, unless the `lowercase` option is set.
 If the `xmlns` option is set, it will also contains namespace information.

 `comment` - A comment node.
 Argument: the string of the comment.